Understanding The Spam Control Act

 The first change to the Spam Control Act relates to instant messaging services.
 Examples of instant messaging services include WeChat, WhatsApp, Facebook Messenger, Line, Viber, SnapChat and Skype.

-After the changes to the Spam Control Act take effect a message sent via an instant messaging service to an instant messaging account is not an 'electronic message' if the name used to identify, or which is associated with, that instant messaging account is:
+After the changes to the Spam Control Act take effect, a message sent via an instant messaging service to an instant messaging account is not an 'electronic message' if the name used to identify, or which is associated with, that instant messaging account is:

-• an email address or
+1. An email address or

-• a mobile telephone number
+2. A mobile telephone number

 The effect of this change is that instant messaging service messages will not be 'commercial electronic messages' within the scope of the Spam Control Act.